josh-/CloudyTabs/README.md

 Typing the first few letters or a tab's title will jump to that particular tab.

-Hovering over the CloudyTabs menu bar icon displays a tooltip which lists the date that iCloud last updated the synced tabs `plist` (where CloudyTabs reads data from).
+Hovering over the CloudyTabs menu bar icon displays a tooltip which lists the date that iCloud last updated the synced tabs database or Bookmarks `plist` (where CloudyTabs reads data from).

 ## Requirements